 Consumer protection measures

 1. You must provide a written contract for residential building work costing $30,000 or more (including GST) whenever you are contracting directly with the client (not subcontracting).
-We recommend you have a contract even if the work will cost less, so everyone has an understanding of obligations, requirements and expectations.
+We recommend you have a contract even if the work will cost less, so everyone understands obligations, requirements and expectations.

 2. Before the contract is signed, if the building work is likely to cost $30,000 or more (including GST) or if the client requests it, you must provide:

-- a disclosure statement including information about your skills, qualifications, licensing status and any insurance or guarantees you provide.
+- A Disclosure statement [PDF 88KB], including information about your skills, qualifications, licensing status and any insurance or guarantees you provide.

-3. Once the building work has been completed, and regardless of the size of the job, you must provide certain information or documents related to the building work.
+3. Once the building work has been completed, and regardless of the size of the job, you must provide certain information or documents related to the building work to the homeowner.
 These include ongoing maintenance requirements, guarantees or warranties and any ongoing insurance policies.

 4. You must fix any defects you’ve been told about in writing within 12 months of the work being completed.

-5. The homeowner can take action, for up to 10 years, when warranties in the Building Act have not been met.
+5. The homeowner can take action, for up to 10 years, when warranties in the Building Act 2004 have not been met, even if they are not in your contract (these are called implied warranties).

 6. You can be fined if you don’t comply with the law.